RailProfAC/RailwayBrakeCalculation/README.md

 ## Using average values

-This notebook is based on EN 14531-1 and implements an simplified example following appendix D. The example is a multiple unit with two coach and 8 axles:
+This notebook is based on EN 14531-1 and implements an simplified example following appendix D. The example is a multiple unit with two coaches and 8 axles:

 ![Vehicle image](xMU.png)